 Durham: The Central Tower by Dennis Creffield

 Käthe Kollwitz (1867-1945) was a German artist, who saw much suffering throughout her life.
 Kollwitz depicted her experiences through expressive art, which included the use of charcoal.
 Living in Berlin throughout the first World War, the events of the time prompted her to depict her struggles with hunger and poverty through art.
 Kollwitz was primarily a graphic artist, confining her work to black and white imagery.
 The world that she depicts in her art is veiled in shadow, and rarely touches any sight of colour.
 As such, it is no wonder that charcoal was a frequently used medium of hers throughout her work.
 Kollwitz’s art makes such incredible statements, whilst only using bold strokes of light and dark charcoal.
+She mostly uses charcoal in portrait pieces of work.

 Home Worker by Käthe Kollwitz